 A former standout pitcher at Sayville High School, Brendan committed to Fairleigh Dickinson University to play Division I baseball.
 After three years at FDU, he transferred to a Division 2 school, Dowling College.
 Following his senior year at Dowling, Brendan was drafted in the 2015 MLB Draft by the Oakland Athletics.

-Was it important to you to go D1?
+LRT Sports: Was it important to you to go DI?

-Looking back to high school, if Locker Room Talk was around would you have used it?
+LRT Sports: Looking back to high school, if LRT Sports was around would you have used it?

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.